 - Next, download the macOS installer that you want to use from Apple’s page

 - Now, locate the installer on Finder and run it.
 Next, you need to select your drive as shown in the screenshot above and continue with the on-screen instructions

-Note: Before you do anything, make a backup as if something goes wrong, you can just restore your old system, and everything will be working again.
-Also, make sure to have a drive with a minimum of 64GB of storage space.
+Note: Before you do anything, make a backup.
+So, if something goes wrong, you can just restore your old system, and everything will be working again.
+Also, make sure to have a drive with a minimum of 128GB of storage space.